 Almost all events are free and even mulled wine and chocolates are dished out for free at some events.
 Collections are held for charities but very few events or venues charge admission during L’Escalade.

 Events are staged throughout the old town of Geneva with reenactments in front of the cathedral in the Court of St Pierre.
 Cannons and musket (mousquettes) fire provide some noise and further events are staged at the Treille Bastion, where the main attack took place.

 A special event is walking the Passage de Monetier – the narrowest passageway in Geneva.
 It is on private property and generally only accessible during the Escalade weekend.
 Admission is free and free mulled wine is usually offered at the exit.

-The climax of L’Escalade is the grand parade (grand cortège de l’Escalade) on the Sunday evening.
+The climax of L’Escalade is the grand parade (grand cortège de l’Escalade) on the Sunday evening arranged by the Compagnie de 1602.
 The parade of around 800 participants in period dress and 60 horses follows a set route with special stopping points in the old town.
 Public transportation in Geneva is severely disrupted from late afternoon on this Sunday

 The most celebrated single event from the original l’Escalade is La Mère Royaume and her marmite.
 Details vary but the basic story goes that after Genevan night guard Isaac Mercier raised the alarm, La Mère Royaume – mother of 14 – threw her boiling vegetable soup out of the window onto Savoyard troops.
 The ensuing commotion helped to awaken the populace, who joined in the battle.
 Better versions have her chucking the whole cauldron out of the window for an outright kill.
 (Why she was cooking vegetable soup at 2 am is rather unclear.)